crimBubble/ECCsplorer/README.md

 ## How to use ECCsplorer

-Find detailed instructions on how to use the ECCsplorer pipeline here: [Mini-workshop (usage of ECCsplorer)](https://github.com/crimBubble/ECCsplorer/blob/master/tutorials/Mini-workshop.md)
+Find detailed instructions on how to use the ECCsplorer pipeline here: [Mini-workshop (usage of ECCsplorer)](https://github.com/crimBubble/ECCsplorer/blob/master/tutorials/Mini-workshop.md) and the accompanying [Youtube-video](https://www.youtube.com/watch?v=0Z6fYV4voiM).

 ECCsplorer is started over the linux command line interface.